ablmsky/PatentAnalyzer/README.md

   Working with a network (with Alamofire maybe)

-  Some Interface uniques libraries like Stork (already in app (ChartViewController))
+  Some Interface unique libraries like Stork (already in app (ChartViewController))

   Working with JSON

   And try to follow SOLID rules.
 #

-Demo version 1.0 Watch gif.
+Demo version 1.0 gif.

 ![](PatentAnalyzer.gif)